 Ever heard the expression “You are what you eat?”
 It’s a simple, but accurate assessment of our food consumption and its consequences on our health and wellness.
 At the Manitoba Consumer Monitor (MCM) Food Panel we endeavor to understand what you are eating and why you are eating it.
 Why is this important?
 By measuring consumer attitudes and activities involving food purchases and consumption we can provide valuable information for stakeholders involved in producing, processing, legislating and consuming food.
 Armed with this knowledge, we help Manitobans make informed decisions involving food consumption and health, and in turn, help enhance quality of life and healthy living for many people in our province.

 The ingredients of MCM Food Panel include a little bit of “us” and a lot of “you.”
 The “us” ingredient consists of a small team of academic researchers and staff from the University of Manitoba, in the Faculty of Health Sciences, College of Medicine, Department of Community Health Sciences.
-The “you” consists of a Food Panel of up to 2000 people in Winnipeg and 2000 in rural Manitoba who participate in a longitudinal (continuous) study that looks into attitudes, perceptions and various behaviors involving food purchases and consumption.
+The “you” consists of a Food Panel of people in Winnipeg and rural Manitoba who participate in a longitudinal (continuous) study that looks into attitudes, perceptions and various behaviors involving food purchases and consumption.
 Our research team gathers information from this community panel, via online surveys or mail, and uses it to build studies and disseminate information to stakeholders in government and food-related industries.

 The MCM Food Panel is a University of Manitoba project.
 Funding is provided by the Canada and Manitoba governments through Growing Forward 2, a federal-provincial-territorial initiative.